 Using the example above, having an embedded deductible would mean that after you paid $2,500 of medical expenses, your insurance would help with the other $500.
 However, another individual covered by your family plan would have to incur $2,500 of medical costs before your plan’s after-deductible benefits would kick in.

 To be HSA-qualified, the embedded deductible for family HDHP coverage must be higher than the current minimum annual deductible set by the IRS.

-Takeaway: If you’re considering family HDHP coverage that has an embedded deductible, make sure to check whether the embedded deductible is higher than the IRS’ current minimum annual deductible.
-If it’s not, you won’t be able to open or contribute to an HSA under that coverage.
+If you’re considering family HDHP coverage that has an embedded deductible, make sure to check whether the embedded deductible is higher than the IRS’ current minimum annual deductible.
+If it’s not, you won’t be able to contribute to an HSA under that coverage.

 Making Sense of the HSA Testing Period